 Stray and Feral Cats & Trap- Neuter-Return-Management (TNRM)

-Cats wandering in alleys, behind restaurants, apartment complexes—whever there is a food source and shelter.
-Community cats, located in both rural and urban area, can be free-roaming cats (owned, abandoned, or stray) or unsocialized(feral) cats.
+Cats here, there and everywhere.
+Wandering in neighborhoods, alleys, behind restaurants, apartment complexes—whever there is a food source and shelter.
+Community or free roaming cats can be owned, abandoned, or stray pets or unsocialized(feral) cats.
 All are considered domestic cats with varying degrees of domesticity.

 Stray cats, often abandoned or lost pets, were once a companion animal and have the best potential to be re-socialized and placed in an adoptive home.